orion512/baskref/README.md

 ### Prepare project for development

-**1. Virtual Environment (optional)**
+1. Create Virtual Environment

-You might want to use a virtual environment for executing the project.
+- You might want to use a virtual environment for executing the project.
+- this is an optional step (if skipping go straight to step 2)

 Create a new virtual environemnt
 ```